 Gear Loops

-There are several aspects of gear loops to consider, the most important of which is their placement.
+There are several aspects of gear loops to consider, but the most important is their placement.
 If they are arranged on the waist belt for easy access, then you will be comfortable when climbing — whether leading or cleaning gear.
 While most sport climbers will mostly use the front gear loops, traditional climbers will need to have easy access to all four of them, particularly if racking their gear on their waist and not a separate gear sling.
-Our testers found the rear gear loops on the Petzl Luna and Selena models to be so far back that they were almost impossible to reach, limiting our racking options.
-We much preferred the gear loop placement on the Black Diamond models, as their loops are all further towards the front of the waist belt.
+Our testers found the rear gear loops on some models to be so far back that they were almost impossible to reach, limiting our racking options.
+We like the gear loop placement on the Black Diamond models, as their loops are all further towards the front of the waist belt.

 Another important thing to consider with gear loops is how easy they are to clip.
 Our testers found that loops coated in hard plastic hold their shape well and are very easy to clip.
-All of the models that we tested have rigid gear loops, some with plastic on the outside, or in the case of Petzl, rigid loops with a fabric exterior.
 Our testers preferred the rigid loops that have a flexible attachment point on the waist belt, as is the case with the Arc'teryx models.
 They are easy to clip, and if you put a pack on over your harness, the gear loops fold down comfortably and don't push into your back.
 The Black Diamond models all have completely rigid gear loops that do not fit comfortably underneath a pack.

-A final word on gear loops is that unfortunately for the most petite of us, there is often not enough room on the x-small sized models for four gear loops.
+A final word on gear loops is that, unfortunately, for the most petite of us, there is often not enough room on the x-small-sized models for four gear loops.
 This can be frustrating, particularly when traditional climbing, as three gear loops don't always cut it space-wise.
-The Misty Mountain Silhouette still manages to fit four loops on the waist belt and is a good option for a traddie lady.
+Options from Misty Mountain still manage to fit four loops on the waist belt and are a good option for a traddie lady.

 Haul Loops

 Climbing harnesses have many different options when it comes to haul loops in the back.
 Some models have only a small, p-cord style loop.
-Others have multiple loops and one rated to 12 kN.
+Others have multiple loops and one rated to 12 kN (kiloNewton is a force rating that indicates how much force a piece of gear can withstand before failing).
 Arc'teryx has gone the opposite route, stating that their models have a 0 kN rating on both their haul loops and gear loops.
-Metolius, on the other hand, engineers every component of their models to be full-strength, including the gear loops and haul loop.
+Metolius engineers every component of their models to be full-strength, including the gear loops and haul loop.
 Even the leg loop elastic is rated to 6.6 kN.
-This aims to prevent the occasional accidents that occur when a novice clips into a belay on their gear loops and not their belay loop.
 Regardless of the rating, we do like to have at least one or two clip-in points in the rear, particularly when trad climbing, for clipping our tag line, or shoes, or anchor system, etc.

 Buckles